 Choosing the Right Waist Trainer for Your Body Type

 Do you know what your basic natural body type is?

-In order for your waist trainer to look its best under your clothes, it absolutely has to fit correctly, so that it enhances the curves you have.
+In order to find the best waist trainer for under clothes, it absolutely has to fit correctly, so that it enhances the curves you have.
 Otherwise, no matter what you wear on top, you’re not going to get the most flattering results.
 Knowing your body type when choosing a waist trainer is vital.